 Solo female travel in the USA

-I really enjoyed my Pacific Northwest road trip.
+I really enjoyed my Oregon to Washington road trip.
 The landscapes are truly gorgeous and I completely felt at ease in nature.
 The only time I felt a little insecure as a woman, was when I had to overnight in a car park, I would definitely recommend this to anyone.
 Of course I also took care when solo hiking in bear country and I kept my family and friends updated on my whereabouts by sending them my location via Whatsapp every day, as well as tell them about the hikes I did.

 Conclusion and disclaimer

-I hope you found this blog useful for planning your Pacific Northwest road trip.
+I hope you found this blog useful for planning your Pacific Northwest 2 week itinerary.
 If you want to know more or if you have any additional questions, feel free to leave them below or send me a message.
 As I traveled solo I have probably done less miles than I would have with a partner, since I didn’t want to spend all the time driving.
 However, I’d have loved to spend more time in the national parks, so I’m sure you can make that work.
 Enjoy your trip planning and eventually your Pacific Northwest road trip as well!

 Note that this blog contains affiliate links.
 In case you make a reservation or purchase through any of those links, I may earn a small commission at absolutely no extra cost to you.